adrianmancuso/toy_robot/README.md

 ## Commands
 The application takes the following commands:

-`PLACE X,Y,DIRECTION` (eg PLACE 2,2,EAST) - places robot on designated co-ordinate and facing in designated direction `LEFT` - turns robot 90 degrees counter-clockwise `RIGHT` - turns robot 90 degrees clockwise
+`PLACE X,Y,DIRECTION` (eg PLACE 2,2,EAST) - places robot on designated co-ordinate and facing in designated direction

+`LEFT` - turns robot 90 degrees counter-clockwise

+`RIGHT` - turns robot 90 degrees clockwise

 `MOVE` - advances robot 1 space forward

-`REPORT` - gives X, Y position and facing direction of robot `EXIT` - exits application
+`REPORT` - gives X, Y position and facing direction of robot

+`EXIT` - exits application

 ### Please note:
 The robot can not take any commands when it is not placed on the table, other than a valid `PLACE` command.

-The table size is 5 x 5 and any commands that would cause the robot to fall off the table are in direct violation of Asimov's third law of robotics and a such are ignored for the safety of the machinery.
+The table size is 5 x 5 and any commands that would cause the robot to fall off the table are in direct violation of <a href="https://www.auburn.edu/~vestmon/robotics.html">Asimov's third law of robotics</a> and a such are ignored for the safety of the machinery.